rayhog/aviator-jekyll-template/_documentation/tqlqueries1.06.md

    * Relationships allow you to use a a single query to traverse the Technopedia nodes and retreive data from multiple nodes.
    * Like nodes, relationships can have attributes.
      Typically, relationships have quantitative attributes, such as time intervals.
+     You add an alias to the relationship when you want to return data for any relationship attributes that exist.

   <br>

   The following image shows examples of types of relationships and their directions.